Top reasons to go backcountry skiing in the White Mountains

 How fit do I need to be?

-In order to enjoy this backcountry adventure, you need to have a moderate level of fitness.
-You will be on your feet for a full day.
-While there is terrain for all skill levels in the White Mountains, you will need to manage controlled descents in variable conditions.
-All participants should feel comfortable on black level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.
+To enjoy this backcountry adventure, you need to be in very good physical shape.
+You will be on your feet for 5-10 hours a day, depending on the chosen adventure, covering lots of terrain every day.
+You will need to manage controlled descents in variable conditions.
+All participants should feel comfortable on challenging blue or black-level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.

 What if I’ve never backcountry skied before?